ptrofimov/github-backup-sh/readme.md

 # github-backup-sh

-Simple shell script to backup all GitHub repos for specified user.
+*Simple shell script to backup all GitHub repos for specified user*

+Well, there are many solutions, which will not only backup your repositories but also prepare a pizza for you and clean after itself.
+Here it is very simple Bash-written script to do this task easily without any questions in one go.
+Nothing more.

 Just run: